-Once he became mayor of San Salvador, he implemented the same type of governing as he did in Nuevo Cuscatlan, something that didn’t make FMLN leadership happy.
+Once he became mayor, he implemented the same type of governing as he did in Nuevo Cuscatlan.
+Something that didn’t make the FMLN leadership happy.

-During his tenure as mayor of the nation’s capital, he made the city organized, safer, and cleaner, and as a result, his popularity grew even more.
+During his tenure as mayor of the nation’s capital, he made the city organized, safer, and cleaner; as a result, his popularity grew even more.

-He took an area known as crime-ridden and violent and change it to one of the most popular and safe destinations in the country, the San Salvador historic district.
+The San Salvador historic area was known as crime-ridden and violent.
+Bukele changed it to one of the most popular and safe destinations in the capital.

-In 2017, Nayib Bukele and the FMLN leadership clashed over many different issues, all related to the direction the party was heading and the way Sánchez Cerén, the current president, was governing the country.
+In 2017, Nayib Bukele and the FMLN leadership clashed over different issues.
+It included the direction the party was heading and how Sanchez Ceren, the current president, was governing.

-Around September 2017, the FMLN ethics committee accused Bukele of the following:
+Around September 2017, the FMLN ethics committee accused Bukele of the following and scheduled a hearing: